libvips/libvips/README.md

 ## lcms2, lcms

-If present, im_icc_import(), _export() and _transform() are available
+If present, vips_icc_import(), vips_icc_export() and vips_icc_transform() are
-for transforming images with ICC profiles.
-If lcms2 is available, it is used in preference to lcms since it is faster.
+available for transforming images with ICC profiles.
+If lcms2 is available, it is used in preference to lcms, since it is faster.

 ## Large files

 libvips uses the standard autoconf tests to work out how to support large files (>2GB) on your system.
-Any reasonably recent *nix should be OK.
+Any reasonably recent unix should be OK.

 ## libpng